Wild Violet Control

 Once your product is thoroughly mixed, broadcast your solution evenly over the area.

-When applied properly, affected weeds will yellow and begin to die.
-A follow-up application may be necessary if signs of recovery are observed.
+When applied properly, affected weeds will turn yellow and begin to die.
+If signs of recovery are observed, a follow-up application may be necessary.

 A reapplication with Expel Turf Herbicide may be made after 35 days.